elgrove/elgrove/README.md

 🌱  I’m also working on `gong`, another one of those static site generators inspired by Jekyll

-🏈  I created [nflfunindex.com](https://www.nflfunindex.com), a website that rates NFL games for how fun they are to watch
+🏈  I created [nflfunindex.com](https://www.nflfunindex.com), a website that rates past NFL games for how fun they were to watch

 🔎  I'm currently looking for a software developer position in London or remote